Routing is the mechanism by which a web server maps HTTP requests to a specific fragment in our application’s code.

 Routes with Parameters

-In any of the routing types we’ve seen, there is the possibility of including parameters that are passed to the actions as arguments.
+In any of the routing types we’ve seen, it’s possible to include parameters that are passed to actions as arguments.
 For example:

 app.MapControllerRoute(